tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 A single Goal can have multiple budgets.
 A budget can impact multiple Goals.

 ### 2) Process Goals and Budgets into Steps
-goals are processed to form concrete steps.
+Goals are processed to form concrete steps.
 Modifiers are parsed. e.g. 'run 4 hours every week' generates a step 'run 4 hours between monday and sunday' for every week between the start and end date.